#1. You’ll be a practice-ready engineer trained to be a future leader.

-The mechanical engineering job market is quite diverse as mechanical engineers can work in many type of industries and projects, Employment of mechanical Engineers is expected to grow 9 percent by 2026, according to the U.S. Bureau of Labor Statistics.
+The mechanical engineering job market is quite varied as mechanical engineers can work in many type of industries and projects, Employment of mechanical Engineers is expected to grow 9 percent by 2026, according to the U.S. Bureau of Labor Statistics.
 Mechanical engineers will play an important role in the manufacturing industries, in particular in the automotive industry and the development of lower cost high range electric, hybrid and autonomous vehicles.
 This is also true for the aeronautical industry that is facing new challenges every day.

 Mechanical engineers positions are projected to experience faster than average growth in engineering services.
 Mechanical engineers often work in the development of new devices and the automation of processes using robots.
 Emerging areas offering new opportunities for occupational growth are alternative energies and nanotechnology.
 Nanotechnology involves manipulating matter at the smallest levels and has application in healthcare and design of newer generation of computer chips

 Engineers work in large teams to get the job done.
-The engineering faculty strive to create inclusive, welcoming classroom environments where you work with classmates in small class sizes and have easy access to engineering faculty.
+The engineering faculty strive to create welcoming classroom environments where you work with classmates in small class sizes and have easy access to engineering faculty.
 Getting involved is easy as there are numerous undergraduate student research and student organizations to join.
 Our students are hard at work bringing professional engineering student organizations to campus.

 Learn About Our Program

 Want to learn more about ASU’s David L. Hirschfeld Department of Engineering?
 Complete this short form, and we’ll reach out to you with additional information.